visual-layer/fastdup/RUN.md

         - ccthreshold=XX where XX in the range [0,1].
 Construct similarities graph when the similarity > XX.
         - run_cc=0|1 Distable/enable connected components computation on the graph of similarities.
         - run_pagerank=0|1 Disable/enable pagerank computation on the graph of similarities.
-        - run_degree=0|1 Distable/enable degree distribution computation on the graph of similarities,
+        - run_degree=0|1 Distable/enable degree distribution computation on the graph of similarities
+   	- store_int=0|1 store the similarity as string filenames or string index of the file id (to save space) Example run: turi_param='nnmodel=0,ccthreshold=0.99'

         distance (str): Distance metric for the Nearest Neighbors algorithm.
 Default is cosine.
 Other distances are euclidean, squared_euclidean, manhattan.